YibinWu/yibinwu.github.io/_pages/about.md

 **Wheel-INS2: Multiple MEMS IMU-based Dead Reckoning System with Different Configurations for Wheeled Robots** [[PDF]](https://arxiv.org/pdf/2012.10593.pdf)

-**Yibin Wu**, Jian Kuang, Xiaoji Niu, **IEEE Transations on Intelligent Transportation Systems**, 2022
+**Yibin Wu**, Jian Kuang, Xiaoji Niu, **IEEE Transactions on Intelligent Transportation Systems**, 2022

-- A multiple IMUs-based localization system for wheeled robots by obtaining different dynamic information of the vhehicle and taking advantage of the relative spatial constraints among the inertial sensors with a comparison on different configurations, e.g., one body-mounted IMU (Body-IMU) plus one wheel-mounted IMU (Wheel-IMU), dual Wheel-IMUs, and dual Wheel-IMUs plus one Body-IMU.
+- A multiple IMUs-based localization system for wheeled robots by obtaining different dynamic information of the vehicle and taking advantage of the relative spatial constraints among the inertial sensors with a comparison of different configurations, e.g., one body-mounted IMU (Body-IMU) plus one wheel-mounted IMU (Wheel-IMU), dual Wheel-IMUs, and dual Wheel-IMUs plus one Body-IMU.
 </div>
 </div>